EllaCrane/EllaCrane.github.io/index.md

 ## About Me

-I am a quantum scientist.
-I am trying to find ways to use quantum computers for scientific discovery in material science, quantum chemistry and nuclear physics.
+I am

-## Research Interest: Quantum Simulation using Digital and Analog Quantum Computers
+## Research Interest: Quantum Simulation

 - **Quantum Computation using native particles:** Can we more efficiently simulate interacting systems consisting of the two fundamental particles in Nature - bosons and fermions - by using quantum computers built from bosons and fermions (rather than qubits)?
 - **Thermal State Preparation:** Can we find ways of preparing low (but finite) temperature states that is more efficient than ground-state preparation?
 Does this enable us to solve problems using quantum computers that we couldn't solve using classical computers?